Skip to content

 1 in 2 women and 1 in 5 men over the age of 50 will break a bone.
 3 million people in the UK are estimated to have osteoporosis.
 This condition can also rarely affect children.

-The osteoporosis service at University Hospitals Bristol provides a specialised service for osteoporosis and rarer metabolic bone disorders and aims to help clinicians identify those people most at risk of low impact fractures (broken bones) and then manage them appropriately with a combination of education, physical therapy and drugs.
+The osteoporosis service at University Hospitals Bristol and Weston provides a specialised service for osteoporosis and rarer metabolic bone disorders and aims to help clinicians identify those people most at risk of low impact fractures (broken bones) and then manage them appropriately with a combination of education, physical therapy and drugs.

 Our multidisciplinary team is led by Dr Matt Roy, consultant rheumatologist.
 The team is supported by an osteoporosis specialist nurse (Mr Ronu Roy), a rheumatology registrar, DXA technicians, therapies team and clinic co-ordinators.